Omeda

 But despite these high stakes, companies still struggle to gather and use first-party data.
 And when they do have it, they struggle to implement it across their organization, let alone use it to improve customer experiences.

 41% of marketers at large companies (100+ employees) struggle with data accuracy, per Nielsen’s Annual Marketing Report.
-And more than half of the brands (56%) said they are “below average,” “average,” or “average at best” at using their first-party data, but only 5% of them believe they are using data to create more relevant experiences for their customers, according to research from Google’s APAC division
+And more than half of the brands (56%) said they are “below average,” “average,” or “average at best” at using their first-party data, but only 5% of them believe they are using data to create more relevant experiences for their customers, according to research from Google’s APAC division.

 If that sounds familiar, stay with us: We’re presenting the biggest challenges companies face when implementing a first-party data strategy — and how to overcome them — below: